heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-ɰ. *The Temple was made of whole stone, yet no hammer, axe, or instrument wrought from iron was to be heard while it was built.*
+ɰ. *Solomon's Temple was made of whole stone from the quarry, yet no hammer, axe, or instrument wrought from iron was to be heard while it was built.*
 <!--darkness moves from system to system, a trail of dead stars in its wake.-->